-Message Code Level Results produced by the stix2-elevator may generate warning messages which should be investi- 201 warn gated Observable Expressions should not contain placeholders 202 error Placeholder [ id ] should be resolved 203 error Found definition for [id] 204 info At least one PLACEHOLDER idref was not resolved in [id] 205 error At least one observable could not be converted in [id] 206 error Options not initialized 207 error EMPTY BUNDLE - No objects created from 1.x input document!
+Message Code Level Results produced by the stix2-elevator may generate warning messages which should be investi- 201 info gated Observable Expressions should not contain placeholders 202 error Placeholder id should be resolved 203 error Found definition for id 204 info At least one PLACEHOLDER idref was not resolved in id 205 error At least one observable could not be converted in id 206 error Options not initialized 207 error EMPTY BUNDLE - No objects created from 1.x input document!
 208 warn Both console and output log have disabled messages.
-209 warn OSError [message] 210 error silent option is not compatible with a policy 211 warn Created Marking Structure for [id] 212 warn custom_property_prefix is provided, but the missing policy is not 'use-custom-properies'.
-It will 213 warn be ignored. [type] option was not given, but it defaults to true for version 2.1" 214 warn Custom properties/objects/extensions are deprecated in version 2.1.
-Suggest using 'use-extensions' 215 warn instead The missing policy option of 'use-extensions' cannot be used with version 2.0. 'use-custom- 216 error properies' is suggested
+209 info OSError message 210 error silent option is not compatible with a policy 211 warn Created Marking Structure for id 212 info custom_property_prefix is provided, but the missing policy is not 'use-custom-properies'.
+It will 213 warn be ignored. type option was not given, but it defaults to true for version 2.1" 214 info Custom properties/objects/extensions are deprecated in version 2.1.
+Suggest using 'use-extensions' 215 info instead The missing policy option of 'use-extensions' cannot be used with version 2.0. 'use-custom- 216 error properies' is suggested ACS data markings cannot be supported in version 2.0. -acs option is ignored.
+217 warn